Frequently Asked Questions

 What if I don’t like what’s on the menu?

-We have yet to have any complains.
-You have a choice of two main entrée, a huge salad buffet, soup and a light desert.
-The food is excellent!
+The food is always excellent!
 For the vegetarian, there is a variety of salad choices daily.
-One can always order off the menu at their own expense.
+One can always order off the restaurant menu at their own expense.

 Back to Top